Sulcata Tortoise Lifespan: Here’s How Long They Live

 How to Tell Your Sulcata Tortoise’s Age

-There is much debate on how to determine a Sulcata Tortoise’s age.
+There is much debate on how to determine a sulcata tortoise’s age.
 Some experts believe that you can count the rings on the shell, measure the length of the shell, or inspect the color of the shell.
 However, most experts agree that the only real way to know for sure is by knowing the hatch date; if you do not have this information, you can only make an educated guess.

 Conclusion

-These amazing tortoises have lively personalities and are intelligent and curious.
+These amazing tortoises are said to have lively personalities and are intelligent and curious.
 They can form bonds with their owners and can even recognize them.
 Caring for these tortoises means having a large space for grazing and feeding them an appropriate diet of grass, hay, and flowers.
 They must be able to graze and have access to water 24/7.
 A typical day consists of grazing and burrowing, so keep in mind your yard will suffer the consequences.